Nuitka/Nuitka/Developer_Manual.rst

   information to the node tree a lot.

-  Later versions, Nuitka will become able to determine it has to be the original built-in at compilt time, then a condition that checks will be optimized away, together with the slow path.
+  Later versions, Nuitka will become able to determine it has to be the original built-in at compile time, then a condition that checks will be optimized away, together with the slow path.
 Or the other path, if it won't be.
 Then it will be optimized away, or if doubt exists, it will be correct.
 That is the goal.